 Field crickets are another common nuisance.
 This cricket is slightly longer & darker than the House Cricket.
 Field crickets prefer to live outside in flower beds, overgrown grass and lawns.
 However, they do make their way inside often.
 Since Field crickets are attracted to lights at night, sometimes turning off these lights helps.

 Camel crickets (humpback crickets) are not true crickets since they do not have wings.
 Camel Crickets are most often are found in crawl spaces and basements, but also like any cool and damp area like under logs or stones.

 CRICKET CONTROL MEASURES

-When we are responsible for controlling a cricket population it typical requires a strategic pesticide application outside along the perimeter of your home as well as habitat modifications and exclusion.
+When we are responsible for controlling a cricket population it typically requires a strategic pesticide application outside along the perimeter of your home as well as habitat modifications and exclusion.
 Sealing off cracks and crevices to keep them from entering homes and structures should be done as much as possible.
 We will provide you with a quote to handle the exclusion measures if recommended.

 Our approach with Cricket Control is identical to every pest that we handle.